readcc/CCREAD-45/README.md

 # CCREAD-45

+# Project Setup:
+ - please run npm install to install dependencies
+ - also run npm run build-css to compile CSS

-# What we need to build:
+# What we needed to build:
  - We are only required to build the front end.

 # Requirements: